 A Masterpiece in Flowers

-Next week, we’re inviting the outdoors in.
+We’re inviting the outdoors in!
 For three whole days, the Gallery will be awash with the scents and colours of spring.
 This edition of Art in Bloom promises a sensory experience, combining art with fresh flowers.
 This community event brings together professional and amateur florists to create original floral interpretations of artworks in a collaborative environment.

 Among the highlights of Art in Bloom, at the intersection of nature and art, is the collective rendering of a monumental work.
 The stunning floral interpretation of Norval Morrisseau’s Androgyny that welcomes you upon entering the WAG will combine 24 panels created by individuals and teams with raw materials provided by Petals West.
 Each interpreter was granted free range to select colours and flower varieties, and arrange their materials in a frame, which when united with the others, will rise on to a breathtaking floral wall.